Skip to content

 Teams may run their own exporter, cleaner, or redaction script before import.
 That is the right place to remove secrets, regulated fields, oversized tool payloads, screenshots, binary blobs, and source-specific noise.

-Lerim's ingestion flow is selective about durable signal: routine traces can produce no permanent durable record, and useful records are compacted around decisions, constraints, evidence, assumptions, and handoffs.
+Lerim's ingestion flow is selective about durable signal: routine traces can produce no permanent durable record, and useful records are compacted into evidence-backed context records.
 That filtering is not a replacement for customer-owned privacy, retention, or compliance cleaning before a trace enters Lerim.

 Scope